denolfe/show-pressed-keys/README.md

 ## Usage

-1. Modify `posX` and `posY` as needed
-2. Run `wasd-overlay.ahk` and/or `mouse-overlay.ahk`
+1. Start `wasd-overlay.ahk` and/or `mouse-overlay.ahk`
+2. Move Gui to desired location
+3. Select 'Save Position' in Tray Menu
-3. In OBS, use Screen Capture and Chromakey on the green background
+4. In OBS, use Screen Capture and Chromakey on the green background

+## Skins

+You can create your own mouse skin by creating the necessary files.
+Take a look at the images in `img/g400` as well as the psd template.

+Put all of your new files in a folder ie. `deathadder` and change model in settings.ini to the folder name.

 ## To Do

-- Add scrollwheel up and down to mouse overlay
-- Implement Ini loading for settings
+*None*